comsec-group/bprc/README.md

 # Overview

 Each experiment has their own `README.md` describing how to run the experiment and what the expected outcomes are.

-> [!CAUTION]
-> Some experiments load kernel modules that allow unprivileged users to execute arbitrary code in the kernel.
-> This is an open door for attackers and can potentially damage the integrity of your system
->
-> **Do not run on a machine that is security sensitive or where you cannot afford to loose data/availability.**

-> [!CAUTION]
-> The ansible playbooks modify the target systems without requesting confirmation.
-> Ansible will also reboot the target systems.
->
-> **Do not run them on your localhost.**

 ### Folder Structure
 ```